Weighing up an iPhone 14 Pro vs Google Pixel 7 Pro? Amy Davies pits the two smartphones head to head to test how their cameras perform.

 iPhone 14 Pro vs Google Pixel 7 Pro: screen and design

+How you interface and interact with a smartphone is a hugely important part of taking pictures.
 With the iPhone you can opt for either the standard 14 Pro model (6.1-inch screen), or you can plump for the larger 14 Pro Max model (6.7-inch screen), which is the same size as the Pixel 7 Pro.
 The smaller iPhone 14 Pro is better suited to those with smaller hands (or smaller pockets), and is also easier to use for day-to-day tasks like sending texts.

 There’s no difference between the iPhone 14 Pro and the Pro Max models when it comes to camera specifications.